 SANTA BARBARA, Calif. – UC Santa Barbara has hired Serela Kay as its Head Women's Water Polo Coach, it was announced Monday.
-Kay will take over the Gauchos' program after serving the last three years as the Associate Head Coach at the University of Hawai'i.
+Kay will take over the Gauchos' program after serving the last two years as the Associate Head Coach at the University of Hawai'i.

 "Coming back to Santa Barbara is not only a homecoming but a dream," Kay said.
 "I am honored and absolutely thrilled to lead the women of UCSB water polo.
 I would like to thank Mark Massari, Kelly Barsky, and Wolf Wigo for the opportunity to join the Gaucho family."

 "The beautiful location, prestigious academics, and competitive athletic arena all make UCSB one of a kind.
 I look forward to sharing this with the student-athletes and being a part of their journey to earn a degree and compete as a Gaucho in the Big West Conference."

 During Kay's time at UH, the Rainbow Wahine experienced their most successful seasons ever.
 In 2013, they won the Big West regular season and tournament championships, won 22 matches and advanced to their first NCAA Tournament.
 Ultimately they were knocked out in the semifinals by eventual national champion USC.
 In 2014, Hawai'i was 19-10 overall and finished third in the league.

 "The Big West is arguably the most competitive conference in the sport with every team holding a national rank," Kay said.
 "I am excited to continue competition within the conference at UCSB."

 Prior to her two-year run at UH, Kay spent two years as the Associate Head Coach at the University of Maryland and during that time, the program captured the 2011 Eastern College Athletic Conference 2011 crown and back-to-back Collegiate Water Polo Association division championships.